 The following resources have been designed as a way to engage young carers in your school to get involved.
-You may wish to use some or all of the resources based on your school's capacity and need.
+You may wish to use some or all of the resources, or develop your own.

-To access the document click on the $\bigcirc$ icon next to the description.
+To access the document click on the \implies icon next to the description.